SatyanshuVish/Analog-Clock/README.md

 # Analog-Clock
-Made this analog clock as a practice for HTML<CSS and Javascript :
+Made this analog clock as a practice project for HTML,CSS and Javascript : https://satyanshuvish.github.io/Analog-Clock/